varlardohaeris/emacs-archives/melpa/iedit-readme.txt

-This package includes Emacs minor modes (iedit-mode and iedit-rectangle-mode) based on a API library (iedit-lib) and allows you to edit one occurrence of some text in a buffer (possibly narrowed) or region, and simultaneously have other occurrences edited in the same way, with visual feedback as you type.
+This package includes Emacs minor modes (iedit-mode and iedit-rectangle-mode) based on a API library (iedit-lib) and allows you to alter one occurrence of some text in a buffer (possibly narrowed) or region, and simultaneously have other occurrences changed in the same way, with visual feedback as you type.

+`iedit-mode' is a great alternative of build-in replace commands:

+ - A more intuitive way to alter all the occurrences at once
+ - Visual feedback
+ - Less keystrokes in most cases

 Normal work flow of Iedit mode is like: